Gina-Frankel/CV/README.md

 ## Interests

 **Art** - Since I was a child I have been creating art in some form.
-I have explored many mediums including oil painting, sketching and pottert.
+I have explored many mediums including oil painting, sketching and pottery.

 **Design** - I love thinking about problems and designing solutions for them.
-For example, I am designing a series of children’s books to support mathematical concept development, and am designing organisational solutions for people with attention processing issues
+For example, I am designing a picture book to teach children about climate change, and am designing organisational solutions for people with attention processing issues

 **Ping pong** - A recent discovery